walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.blockIgnite()
+### events.blockBreak()

 #### Parameters

- * callback - A function which is called whenever the [block.BlockIgniteEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockIgniteEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.blockPhysics()

-#### Parameters

- * callback - A function which is called whenever the [block.BlockPhysicsEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockPhysicsEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.blockRedstone()

-#### Parameters

- * callback - A function which is called whenever the [block.BlockRedstoneEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockRedstoneEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.cauldronLevelChange()

-#### Parameters

- * callback - A function which is called whenever the [block.CauldronLevelChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/CauldronLevelChangeEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.blockCanBuild()

-#### Parameters

- * callback - A function which is called whenever the [block.BlockCanBuildEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockCanBuildEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.signChange()

-#### Parameters

- * callback - A function which is called whenever the [block.SignChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/SignChangeEvent.html) is fired
+ * callback - A function which is called whenever the [block.BlockBreakEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockBreakEvent.html) is fired

  * priority - optional - see events.on() for more information.